opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 `ctx.periodStart` | String | Unix timestamp for the beginning of the period during which the alert triggered.
 For example, if a monitor runs every ten minutes, a period might begin at 10:40 and end at 10:50.
 `ctx.periodEnd` | String | The end of the period during which the alert triggered.
 `ctx.error` | String | The error message if the trigger was unable to retrieve results or unable to evaluate the trigger, typically due to a compile error or null pointer exception.
 Null otherwise.
 `ctx.alert` | Object | The current, active alert (if it exists).
 Includes `ctx.alert.id`, `ctx.alert.version`, and `ctx.alert.isAcknowledged`.
 Null if no alert is active.
-Only available with per-query monitors.
+Only available with query-level monitors.
 `ctx.dedupedAlerts` | Object | Alerts that have already been triggered.
 OpenSearch keeps the existing alert to prevent the plugin from creating endless amounts of the same alerts.
 Only available with bucket-level monitors.
 `ctx.newAlerts` | Object | Newly created alerts.
 Only available with bucket-level monitors.
 `ctx.completedAlerts` | Object | Alerts that are no longer ongoing.
 Only available with bucket-level monitors.